-According to research by GlobalSpec, less than a quarter of manufacturing marketers rate their organization’s digital marketing plan as mature, which means that the vast majority of industrial operations have a lot of room for improvement.
-At Fannit, our team of manufacturing marketers has spent years developing manufacturer marketing strategies for industrial facilities, so we have first-hand experience with the different steps you need to take to create a solid online promotion plan.
+According to research by GlobalSpec, less than a quarter of manufacturing marketers rate their organization’s industrial digital marketing plan as mature, which means that the vast majority of industrial operations have a lot of room for improvement.
+At Fannit, our team of manufacturing seo professionals have spent years developing manufacturer marketing strategies for industrial facilities, so we have first-hand experience with the different steps you need to take to create a solid online promotion plan.

-Let’s take a look at the different digital marketing strategies available for manufacturers, their benefits, and what you need to do to develop a solid plan to promote your services online.
+Let’s take a look at the different industrial digital marketing strategies available for manufacturers, their benefits, and what you need to do to develop a solid plan to promote your manufacturing services online.